 This video shows you how to use the Unique odor and stain remover effectively:

 Once you’ve fully neutralized the odor, you can further clean and/or disinfect your floors by mopping or using a steam cleaner if you’d like.

 Use a Blacklight to Solve Pee CrimesKnow your dog has peed on your floors, but can’t recall where?
 Got a spot that your pup keeps going back to and relieving themselves on?
 Here’s a nifty, “sciencey” hack to help you find old or otherwise hidden dog urine stains.

 The proteins in dog urine don’t just contribute to the odor of dog pee, they also — very conveniently — fluoresce (“glow”) when exposed to the beam of a blacklight.
 Blacklight is a special category of ultraviolet light and is light in the 315-400 nanometers (nm) wavelength range.
 You can use this to your advantage with a simple blacklight flashlight.
 This UV flashlight is inexpensive, however, the wavelength from this UV Blacklight Torch (365–370nm) is more effective — but it's a pricey gadget.
 (FYI: The greater the wavelength, the better visibility for fluorescing proteins in urine.)
 Both of these lights will work, but the less expensive light will typically work best in a very dark room.

-This video shows how to find cat urine, but the same applies for finding lingering dog urine stains.
+This video shows how to find cat urine, but the same applies to finding lingering dog urine stains.

-Once you’ve identified where the old or residual urine stains are, use the odor (protein)-neutralizing and cleaners again, being sure to follow the label instructions carefully.
+Once you’ve identified where the old or residual urine stains are, use the odor (protein)-neutralizing and cleaners again, making sure to follow the label instructions carefully.

 Mary Berry's Adventures in Potty Training